The bottom line

 As noted earlier, Compassion International is an openly Christian organization and each child’s story contains references to their faith.
 However, religion isn’t “pushed” — it is part of the story.

 Although the organization bills this as a family-friendly experience and appropriate for all ages, it does include hard truths of what these kids have been through.
 In one of the stories, a girl talks about a whole class of children being kidnapped by rebels in Uganda and about hiding from the soldiers.
 Her mother also died of AIDS.
 In another exhibit, a child talked about his father’s alcoholism and domestic violence.
 Sensitive kids could be disturbed by some aspects of the stories.
 When I brought two of my kids, ages 8 and 12, they both cried.

 Be prepared to want to sign up as a sponsor — my family did.
 It has been a good experience for us: Our kids enjoy writing and receiving letters from the child we sponsor.
 (Sponsoring costs $38 a month.)

 Compassion International, the world's largest Christian child development organization, is rated “A” by Charity Watch and given 4 out of 5 stars by Charity Navigator.

 If you go ...

 The event is free.
-Although reservations are not required, making an online reservation may get you in more quickly.
+Although reservations are not required, making an online, timed reservation will get you in more quickly.
 Each story takes about 20 minutes, so if you would like to do all three, allow at least 1.5–2 hours.
 They only let a few people in at a time, so you may wait in line.